joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

   "presets": ["es2015", "react", "stage-2"]
 }
 ```

+This file tells babel that we will be using ES2015 (ES6), React, and stage-2 features of the emerging ECMAScript standard (ES2016).

 The `package.json` has two standard scripts configured called `start` and `test`.
 For right now, we want to get `start` working so we can load the application.
 The `start` script is currently configured to look inside of a folder called `src` so *create a folder called `src`* in the project directory and add the following files: